stencilproject/Stencil/README.md

 =======

 Stencil is a simple and powerful template language for Swift.
-It provides a syntax similar to Django and Jinja2.
+It provides a syntax similar to Django and Mustache.
 If you're familiar with these, you will feel right at home with Stencil.

 ### Example